ikdao/self-license/README.md

 The rule to use for Self License is naming and notational where conditional declaration of value at declared positions(a positional value syntax) with reverse priority order, respecting that determine/derive semantics/meaning of license i.e. terms and conditions.

-### Declared positions
+### Declared positions:

-Position 0 - Condition(s); can be subconditional
+- Position 0 - Condition(s); can be subconditional
-Position 1 - Attribution(s); can be of an individual, group of individuals, organisation Position 2 - Accountability; can allow relicensing and sublicensing.
+- Position 1 - Attribution(s); can be of an individual, group of individuals, organisation

-Condition:
+- Position 2 - Accountability; can allow relicensing and sublicensing.

-a state, situation or factors affecting behaviour of something, here it is used to determine conditions of license. if first value of license is 0 then means no conditions applied i.e. equivalent to no pemission required or no restritions imposed, If first values is 1 then its on the stated set of terms and conditions
+Condition: a state, situation or factors affecting behaviour of something, here it is used to determine conditions of license. if first value of license is 0 then means no conditions applied i.e. equivalent to no pemission required or no restritions imposed, If first values is 1 then its on the stated set of terms and conditions

-Attribution:
-A obligation to linkback or credit to this creator(s), if second value is 0 then no attribution or credit required, if second values is 1 then there must exist attriution and credit to creator.
+Attribution: A obligation to linkback or credit to this creator(s), if second value is 0 then no attribution or credit required, if second values is 1 then there must exist attriution and credit to creator.

-Accoutability:
-A obligation to a set of linkbacks or credit to all creator(s)/contributor; order insensitive, by convention series follow last creator/contributor first/top seperated by '|' or newline, respectively
+Accoutability: A obligation to a set of linkbacks or credit to all creator(s)/contributor; order insensitive, by convention series follow last creator/contributor first/top seperated by '|' or newline, respectively

-### Declared Values -
+### Declared Values:

-0: false
+0: false;
-1: true
+1: true;
 x: undefined

-### License Name and derived conditions
+### License Name and derived conditions:

 License name and notaion from declared values at declared positions suffixed with sl, short for, Self license.

-#### Without suffixed
+#### Without suffixed:

 'x' means undecided
 '0' means there exists no terms.